How to Use Conversation to Make Friends Not Acquaintances

 Posted May 13, 2018

-Research demonstrates that even in our fast-paced tech-savvy world, you can create friendships that truly last the course of a lifetime.
+Research demonstrates that even in our fast-paced world, you can create friendships that truly last a lifetime.
 How?
-By proactively strategizing your use of time spent with others, with the goal of making friends as opposed to business contacts or acquaintances.
+By proactively strategizing your time spent with others, with the goal of making friends as opposed to contacts or acquaintances.

 Obligatory Versus Selective Interaction

 Not only is constant contact exhausting, the pressure to be upbeat, friendly, helpful, and positive all day long is draining.
-And ironically, it depletes the energy available to make genuine friends.
-Attending a social gathering or networking event after this type of workday might be the last thing someone with that type of job wants to do—although it is precisely the type of intentional social interaction that is most likely to yield new friendships.
+Ironically, it depletes the energy available to make genuine friends.
+Attending a social gathering or networking event after this type of workday might be the last thing someone with that type of job wants to do — although it is precisely the type of intentional social interaction most likely to yield new friendships.

 The Priceless Gift of Time